Neurotech-Hub/LED_Array_Controller/README.md

 ## Troubleshooting

-### Connection Issues
+### Common Issues

-- Ensure the correct COM port is selected
+1. **Device Detection Problems**
+   - Verify all devices are properly powered
-- Check that the SEEEDuino is properly connected via USB
+   - Check physical connections in the daisy chain
+   - Use "Manual Count" override if auto-detection fails
+   - Click "Re-initialize" to restart device discovery

+2. **Command Timeout Warnings**
+   - Normal protection feature if command takes >2.5 seconds
+   - System automatically recovers to READY state
+   - Simply retry the command if needed
+   - Check physical connections if persistent

+3. **Communication Errors**
-- Try refreshing the port list
+   - Verify correct COM port selection
-- Verify the baud rate matches the Arduino code (115200)
+   - Ensure baud rate matches Arduino setting (115200)
+   - Check USB connection to master device
+   - Monitor communication log for error messages

-### Device Detection
+### Best Practices

-- Wait for initialization to complete (may take 5-10 seconds)
+- Always wait for complete initialization before sending commands
-- Use "Re-initialize" if devices are not detected
-- Check Serial1 connections between devices in the daisy chain

-### Command Issues
-- Verify device IDs are within the detected range
+- Use "All Devices" mode (000) for synchronized movements
-- Check the communication log for error messages
+- Monitor the communication log for debugging
-- Ensure servo angles are 0-180 degrees
-- Ensure DAC percentages are 0-100%

-## Future Enhancements

-The GPIO Control section is prepared for future expansion to include:
-- Digital pin control (D4, D5, D8, D9, D10)
-- Analog input reading
-- Custom command sequences
-- Device-specific configurations

-## Arduino Compatibility

-This GUI is designed to work with the SEEEDuino LED Array Controller Arduino code:
-- Supports round-robin communication protocol
-- Compatible with servo and DAC commands
-- Handles device initialization and status queries
-- Processes broadcast and targeted commands
+- Export logs for technical support
+- Keep firmware updated on all devices

 ## License

-This project is part of the LED Array Controller system.
-Please refer to the main project documentation for licensing information.
+This project is licensed under the MIT License - see the LICENSE file for details.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.